aviart/gd-star-rating/trunk/readme.txt

 == Changelog ==
 = 1.6.0 =
 * Custom support for taxonomies in widgets and builder
+* Config options to set the panels user access levels
 * Many improvements to templates and rendering
 * Several rendering, rss and builder problems fixed